 So although a dinky little four-cylinder coupé may not sound like the kind of car that would normally wear Mercedes' most prized of badges, times are a-changing, even at AMG.
 And in the process, the raw performance of the cars is suffering not one bit.

-As for the standard equipment on the CLA 45, it includes all the gubbings found on the CLA AMG 250 and adds AMG-tweaked braking and exhaust system, suspension, and seven-speed sports transmission, along with 19in alloys, an aggressive bodykit, LED headlights and performance-styled sports seats.
+As for the standard equipment on the CLA 45, it includes all the gubbins found on the CLA AMG 250 and adds AMG-tweaked braking and exhaust systems, suspension, and seven-speed sports transmission, along with 19in alloys, an aggressive bodykit, LED headlights and performance-styled sports seats.

 When you then dial in the combined effects of a cabin that is both well made and surprisingly spacious front and rear, plus a decent-size boot and a level of on-road sophistication that’s unprecedented from a four-cylinder, four-door coupé, it’s not difficult to see why the CLA so impressed those who drove it at its launch.

 Yet there are two factors that count against it, one of which is rather more important than the other.
 The first is the slightly odd realisation that it doesn’t drive as crisply as the hatchback on which it’s based.